 Jeep® Horizon PCP Terms & Conditions:

-*Offer available on Compass range ordered between 01/01/19 and 31/03/19 and registered by 30/06/19.
+*Offer available on Compass range ordered between 01/04/19 and 30/06/19 and registered by 30/09/19.
 37 month term.
 Minimum 30% customer deposit required.
+Model shown is Sport with paint which will increase the customer deposit to 31% and the monthly payment to £175 per month.
 Jeep Deposit Contribution only available in conjunction with Jeep Horizon PCP.
+Optional final payment may vary depending on version.
 With Jeep Horizon PCP, you may return the vehicle instead of making the final payment.
 It must be in good condition and if you exceed the agreed annual mileage, you will be charged up to 9p per mile for exceeding 15,000 miles p.a. in these examples.
 Subject to status.
 Guarantees may be required.
+Vehicles not in stock may incur Brexit related tariffs or other charges.
 T&Cs apply.
-At participating Retailers only.
-Jeep® Financial Services, SL1 0RW.
+Jeep Financial Services, SL1 0RW.